LucasKarlsten/LLsAutoClicker/README.md

 - Run the program with administrator privileges if hotkeys don’t work.
 - Make sure to allow the program to control your mouse for the clicking to work.
+- If you build the .exe, the profiles will not work.
+I just wanted to try this, feel free to ignore it :)

 ---